Clifra-Jones/AWS_Tools_AddOns/README.md

 These functions were created for working with AWS in PowerShell.

+1/11/2024: Added 2 additional function to store AWS Access Keys in a Secure Vault.
+Set-SecretVault
+Set-Secure-AwsCredentials

+See the module reference for details.

 ### Aws S3 Helper Functions

 AWS S3 does not have the concept of folders.
 While browsing S3 buckets in the AWS console it appears the show folder you can drill down into, these are not actually folders in the Windows Explorer sense.
 They are just a common prefix that an object has.